 UHF filter circuit

-The Diamond MX-2000N is an inexpensive triplexor which is of the shelf available.
-As so often with amateur radio stuff, the specs on the datasheet look decent, but the actual device only partially mets them.
-In particular the insertion loss should be better on the higher frequencies.
+The Diamond MX-2000N is an inexpensive triplexor that is on the shelf available.
+As so often with amateur radio stuff, the specs on the datasheet look decent, but the actual device only partially meets them.
+In particular, the insertion loss should be better on the higher frequencies.

 Whenever I read a power limit specified as “PEP”, it raises suspicions.
 Specifying Max Power in PEP is an implicit way to express that under key down the filter will blow up.
 After having a look at the components they confirmed my suspicion.
 The caps and coils are IMHO underrated to deal with 800W.
 As none of my rigs provide more than 100W and all of my antennas are properly matched, this is not a big deal for me.
 But again, I definitely wouldn’t apply 800W.